everweij/react-laag/README.md

 ### z-index / container

 By design react-laag doesn't handle any z-indexes for you.
 There are too many different use-cases and scenario's possible for this library to manage.
 You are free to implement your own z-index strategy.
 However, there is a cheap fix that will probably fix 95% of your problems.
-By default, react-laag render your layers in a container right under the document's body:
+By default, react-laag renders your layers in a container right under the document's body:

 ```html
 <body>